RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

 Parameter|Description
 ----|-----
 Driver Name|Name of your driver.
 It can be any name you like Driver Type|Driver provider.
-In 99% cases you will need Generic driver (JDBC provider) Class Name|JDBC driver class name.
-You can get it from the documentation or find it in jar files (see "Find Class" button description)
+In 99% cases you will need a generic driver (JDBC provider) Class Name|JDBC driver class name.
+You can get it from the documentation or find it in the jar files (see "Find Class" button description)
 URL Template|Template of driver URL.
 You can leave it empty.
 But in this case you will be ready to set JDBC URL for each your connection.
-It is better to define a valid template, this will greatly simplify connections creation.
-See "URL Templates" for the detailed description
+It is better to define a valid template, which will greatly simplify the connections creation.
+See "URL Templates" for a detailed description
 Default Port|Default database port.
-You can get it from documentation or leave it empty Embedded|Enable it for server-less databases.
-This flag affects a few config options related to network/connections management
+You can get it from the documentation or leave it empty Embedded|Enable it for server-less databases.
+This flag affects a few config options related to the network/connections management
-No Authentication|This means that driver doesn't require authentication (no user/password fields will be shown) Category|Driver category, deprecated
+No Authentication|This means that driver does not require authentication (no user/password fields will be shown) Category|Driver category, deprecated
 ID|Driver unique ID, ignore it
-Description|Driver description, it is shown on some dialogs/wizards as a hint
+Description|Driver description, it is shown in some dialogs/wizards as a hint

 ##### Libraries

-This is the list of jar files, binary libraries (dll or so) and any other files required by driver.
-In most cases you need only jar files.
+This is the list of jar files, binary libraries (dll or so) and any other files required by the driver.
+In most cases you only need the jar files.
-Click "Add File" to add single jar file, "Add Folder" to add folder with Java classes/resources and "Add Artifact" to add Maven artifact (see below).
+Click "Add File" to add a single jar file, "Add Folder" to add to the folder with Java classes/resources and "Add Artifact" to add the Maven artifact (see below).

-After you add jar files you will be able to find all JDBC driver classes which present in these jars.
+After you add the jar files you will be able to find all JDBC driver classes which present in these jars.
 Just click on the "Find Class" button and DBeaver will show all of them.
 In most cases there is just one driver class in the driver.
-If there are many of them then you need to refer to the driver's documentation.
+If there are many of them, you need to refer to the driver's documentation.

 ##### Maven artifacts